Restaurant in Saint-Mont, France

 Is La Table de Jean-Paul Tossens - Monastère de Saint-Mont good for a special occasion?

-Yes, and it punches above a typical €€€ venue for occasions because the setting does a lot of the work: a monastery with roots going back to a Roman oppidum is a harder backdrop to engineer than a smart city dining room.
-The Michelin Plate (2024) confirms the kitchen holds its own, and the option to book a guestroom and use the pool and spa makes this a viable overnight celebration rather than just a dinner out.
+Yes, it punches above a typical €€€ venue for occasions because the setting does a lot of the work: a monastery with roots going back to a Roman oppidum is a harder backdrop to engineer than a smart city dining room.
+The Michelin Plate (2024) confirms the kitchen holds its own, the option to book a guestroom and use the pool and spa makes this a viable overnight celebration rather than just a dinner out.

 Is La Table de Jean-Paul Tossens - Monastère de Saint-Mont good for solo dining?